-- the crime to be investigated and the offence/sentence it attracts - the reasons why it is proposed to conduct the investigation covertly - what covert tactics are requested and why - on whom the covert surveillance will be focused and who else may be affected by it - how it is intended to conduct the surveillance - the 'who, what, when, why and how'
+- the crime to be investigated and the offence/sentence it attracts - the reasons why it is proposed to conduct the investigation covertly - what covert tactics are requested and why - on whom the covert surveillance will be focused and who else may be affected by it - how it is intended to conduct the surveillance - the 'who, what, when, why and how' - to state the grounds upon which the application can be authorised; - a) in the interests of national security; - b) for the purpose of preventing or detecting crime or of preventing disorder; - c) in the interests of the economic well-being of the UK; - d) in the interests of public safety; - e) for the purpose of protecting public health; - f) for the purpose of assessing or collecting any tax, duty, levy or other imposition, - g) contribution or charge payable to a government department; or - h) for any other purpose prescribed by an order made by the Secretary of State

-5.6 The role of the Authorising Officer (CHIS and directed surveillance) It is the role of the Authorising Officer to:
+5.6 The role of the Authorising Officer (CHIS and directed surveillance)

+It is the role of the Authorising Officer to:

 - demonstrate to his/her satisfaction that use of covert surveillance is necessary for the crime being investigated by setting out in their own words why they are satisfied this is so - demonstrate how he/she has reached the conclusion that the activity is proportionate to what it seeks to achieve and the reasons why the methods are not disproportionate - ensure the application states explicitly what is being authorised and against which subjects, property or location.
-It is his/her responsibility to ensure those who conduct the surveillance are clear on what has been authorised.
+It is his/her responsibility to OFFICIAL ensure those who conduct the surveillance are clear on what has been authorised.